sociallyassistiverobotics/sar_social_stories/README.md

 ## Game Scripts

-The program will use the interaction scripts in the "session\_scripts/" and "story\_scripts/" directories.
+The program will attempt to read interaction scripts from the directory listed in the config file.
+For the demo game, the interaction scripts are located in the "game\_scripts/" directory.
+This directory has two sub-directories:
+"session\_scripts/", which contains all session-level scripts, and "story\_scripts/", which contains all story-specific scripts.

 ### Session Scripts